how2die/buildserver/README.md

 Add a webhook in the git repository to be triggered by the *push* event.
 The webhook should send a POST request to *https://[jenkins url]/git/notifyCommit?url=[repository url]*

+You may have to install the Multibranch Scan Webhook Trigger plugin for multibranch projects.

 ## Enjoy!